1Shubham7/understanding-ORAS/basics.md

 We are only insterested about Notary v2. but this pic is about Notary v1 ->
 ![notaryv1](https://github.com/1Shubham7/repo-for-notary-and-oras/assets/116020663/c5b69eab-baeb-4cd3-a03a-71b033150dda)

+By Anais -> `Since Notary V1 does not seem actively maintained, I am focusing this blog post on Notary V2.
+“Not maintained” refers hereby to it having an active community with a public governance structure within the CNCF.
+There still seem to be lots of projects that integrate and build upon Notary V1 instead of Notary V2, so tech-wise, it still seems to be alive but just not maintained the way you would expect it from a CNCF project.`

+By Notary Docs -> `Notation is a CLI project to add signatures as standard items in the registry ecosystem, and to build a set of simple tooling for signing and verifying these signatures.`

 // The CLI is called Notation

 What happens is when we build a container image , Docker looks out for image in your PC if not found, Docker goes to Docker Hub (container registry) and pulls an image from there.
 Now what happens here is that you don't know what you pulled down actually, what kind of resounce you are accessing, is it signed by people I trust.
 What Notary does is that it provides you the signatures - now you can look at those signatures for example